Emigre/dotfiles/docs/IDES.md

 - IdeaVim
 - KJump

+IdeaVim includes: vim-easymotion, vim-surround, vim-multiple-cursors, vim-commentary, argtextobj.vim, vim-textobj-entire and ReplaceWithRegister.
+Show all the IDE actions via `:actionlist`.

 In Preferences > Other Settings > KJump set the background color to #ff286e17

 Set these keys in Preferences > Keymap:
 - Focus Editor: Ctrl-[
-- Find in Path: Ctrl-A
-- Recent Files: Ctrl-E
+- Recent Files: Ctrl-E, remove the default
 - Project: Ctrl-F
+- Find in Path: Ctrl-J
+- Replace: Ctrl-K
 - Jump to Source: Ctrl-M
-- Go To File: Ctrl-P
+- Go To File: Ctrl-P, remove the default
-- Replace: Ctrl-S

 For each one of these, in Editor > Vim emulation, set the handler to IDE